Sean Combs: 2001–2004: "P. Diddy" and The Saga Continues

 Combs changed his stage name from "Puff Daddy" to "P. Diddy" in 2001.
-The gospel album, Thank You, which had been completed just before the beginning of the weapons trial, was due to be released in March that year, but remains unreleased as of 2023.
-He appeared as a drug dealer in the film Made and starred with Halle Berry, Heath Ledger, and Billy Bob Thornton in Monster's Ball (both in 2001).
+The gospel album Thank You, which had been completed just before the beginning of the weapons trial, was due to be released in March that year, but remains unreleased as of 2023.
+He appeared as a drug dealer in the film Made, and starred with Halle Berry, Heath Ledger, and Billy Bob Thornton in Monster's Ball (both in 2001).

-He was arrested for driving with a suspended license in Florida.
 Combs began working with a series of atypical (for him) artists.
 For a short period of time, he was the manager of Kelis; they have a collaboration titled "Let's Get Ill".
-He was an opening act for 'N Sync on their Spring 2002 Celebrity Tour, and he signed California-based pop girl group Dream to his record label.
+He was an opening act for NSYNC on their Spring 2002 Celebrity Tour, and he signed California-based pop girl group Dream to his record label.
 Combs was a producer of the soundtrack album for the film Training Day (2001).

-In June 2001, Combs ended Bad Boy's joint venture with Arista Records, gaining full control of Bad Boy, its catalogue, and its roster of artists.
+In June 2001, Combs ended Bad Boy's distribution deal with Arista Records, gaining full control of the label, its catalogue, and its roster of artists.
 The Saga Continues..., released on July 10 in North America, was the last studio album released by the joint venture.
-The album reached number 2 on the Billboard 200 and the Top R&B/Hip-Hop Albums charts, and was eventually certified Platinum.
-It is the only studio album under the P. Diddy name, and the first album by Sean Combs not to feature any guest appearances by Jay-Z or Lil Kim.
-Combs was executive producer of the reality TV show Making the Band, which appeared on MTV from 2002 to 2009.
+The album reached number two on the Billboard 200 and the Top R&B/Hip-Hop Albums charts and was eventually certified Platinum.
+It is the only studio album under the P. Diddy name, and the first album by Sean Combs not to feature any guest appearances by Jay-Z or Lil' Kim.
+Combs was executive producer of the reality TV show, Making the Band, which appeared on MTV from 2002 to 2009.

 The show involves interviewing candidates and creating musical acts that would then enter the music business.
 Acts who got their start this way include Da Band, Danity Kane, Day26, and Donnie Klang.
 In 2003, Combs ran in the New York City Marathon, raising $2 million for the educational system of the city of New York.
 On March 10, 2004, he appeared on The Oprah Winfrey Show to discuss the marathon, which he finished in four hours and eighteen minutes.
 In 2004, Combs headed the campaign "Vote or Die" for the 2004 presidential election.
-On February 1, 2004, Combs (as P. Diddy) performed at the Super Bowl XXXVIII halftime show.
+On February 1, 2004, Combs performed at the Super Bowl XXXVIII halftime show.